Quebec school violence prevention

 The plan is part of a broader effort to integrate anti-violence training into the school curriculum, promoting values of safety and respect.
 In addition to student training, school staff, including teachers and support personnel, will receive specialized training to help create a secure and conducive learning atmosphere.
 By addressing the issue head-on, Minister Drainville aims to make every school a sanctuary for students, free from fear and intimidation.

 These measures are essential in light of a lack of standardized data collection to gauge the severity of the problem.
 The province will soon implement mandatory annual reporting of violence incidents through a standardized questionnaire, enabling a more accurate understanding of the issue.
 Schools will also be required to develop detailed emergency protocols to ensure a swift response in the event of mass violence.
-This multi-faceted approach emphasizes that everyone, from students and teachers to parents, plays a crucial role in building safer educational environments, with the that education truly begins at home, within families.
+This multi-faceted approach emphasizes that everyone, from students and teachers to parents, plays a crucial role in building safer educational environments, with the belief that education truly begins at home, within families.

 As we delve deeper into this pressing topic, it’s worth exploring how you can actively contribute to safer schools and support this vital initiative.
 We will soon present you with an array of School Safety Gear designed to empower students, educators, and parents in fostering a safer learning environment.
 Stay tuned for the next section, where you can find high-quality products that resonate with our collective commitment to school safety.
 Together, we can make a difference in our educational communities.